 Nobody can tell you if you should leave your marriage or relationship.
 You need to dig deep within yourself, and be honest: do YOU believe him when he says he’ll change?
 You have to be strong and courageous enough to listen to what your gut is telling you.

-If you know he’ll never change, read You’re Scared to Be Alone, But Know You Need to End Your Relationship.
+If you know he’ll never change, read How to End a Relationship When You’re Scared to Be Alone.